zelongc/Download-urls-resources/README.md

-# a downloader python3.6
+# a downloader python3.6.
-author: zelong cong
+Author: zelong cong.
-        university of melbourne
+        university of melbourne.
-        15 march 2017
+        15 march 2017.

 This tool is for downloading a list of urls internet resources. for example, pics.